What can you do with a Bachelor’s degree in Linguistics?

 - Marketing – communications, branding, localization, consumer research

-- Education – ESL/TESOL or foreign language teaching, curricular development, language policy administration
+- Education – ESL/TESOL or foreign language teaching, curricular and assessment development, language policy administration

 - Government/Law – language consultancy, technical writing